Taken on Dec 5, 2010

 Early December sunrises last a long time.
 The colours here were good for around an hour of shooting.

-This is early December on a day tour to Jökulsarlon.
-We had driven to Jökulsarlon very early.
+This is early December on a day tour to Jökulsarlon Glacier Lagoon.
+We had driven from Reykjavik to Jökulsarlon very early.
 We parked the car and could see that a good sunrise was developing, but there was very little ice on the beach.
 I spotted this larger chunk, maybe half a mile up the beach and just started running towards it.
 My customers started running also.

 As there was only one piece of ice, we all got similar shots.
 One of my customers got on the front page of Bing and also sold a few as framed prints.